bowd/bowd.io/src/pages/leonardo-heaps-and-math/index.md

 The short story is that it uses an _in-place_ heap sort to achieve this but instead of a boring old binary heap it uses a mighty __Leonardo heap__.

-I will not go in depth about the Leonardo heaps as I want to follow up with a post about implementing all of this in Rust as my _hello world_, instead I will talk about the math behind this wonderfully quirky data structure.
+I will not go in depth about Leonardo heaps or smoothsort as I want to follow up with a post about implementing all of this in Rust as my _hello world_, instead I will talk about the math behind this wonderfully quirky data structure.

 ### The lesser known Leonardo numbers